zhanzhanblue/InteloneAPIHackathon/README.md

 5. Output the consumming time of step 2 and step 3.
 In this step, graphics is used to be presented vividly.
 ## Experience from My Own
+First of all, deviding some projects is a good choice to build up this whole projects because of the different compiles.
+However **namespace** is not working during this project, I do think it's a better choice.
+I searched the Internet, but did not get any good solution for different compiles in only one project, maybe I have a long way to achieve it.
+Secondly, **Class** is not no used in this project, but it's of a significant technic for us programmers to have a better understanding.
+Thirdly, it's so quick through the **oneMKL**, so being widely used is essential in my coding life.